-Reconstruction of two months, and each meeting should have agenda items that require at least half a day's discussion.
+Recommendation 1 - The full board should meet a minimum of six times a year, preferably at an interval of two months, and each meeting should have agenda items that require at least half a day's discussion.

 The Board met nine times during the year.
 The pre-set agenda is made available to the board members prior to the Board meeting.